Logo XpertSource

 3. Tax-sheltered savings

-Contributing to a FHSA allows you to benefit from double tax advantages.
-First, the deposits made are tax-deductible, reducing your taxable income for the current year.
-This brings you the same tax deduction advantage as contributing to your RRSP.
+Contributing to an FHSA offers you double tax benefits.
+First, the deposits you make are tax-deductible, reducing your taxable income for the current year, similar to the advantage you get with an RRSP.

-But there's more: like in a TFSA, the income generated in your FHSA is not taxable.
-So, you won't have to pay tax on the accumulated interest, provided, of course, that the funds are indeed used to purchase an eligible home.
+But that’s not all: like a TFSA, any income earned within the FHSA is tax-free.
+This means you won’t have to pay tax on the accumulated interest, as long as the funds are used to purchase an eligible home.

 Men looking at their investments